redhat-performance/odf-grafana/README.md

 ![grafana UI](assets/grafana-dashboard.gif)

+#### Resource Requirements
+The grafana operator supports tuning the resources allocated to the grafana pod.
+The defaults are normally fine (1/2 core and 1GB of memory), but if your pod is in a pending state due to resources, you can specify reduced requirements by updating your `all.yml` file.
+The *"Resource Limits"* section contains some defaults for cpu and memory that have been confirmed to work in smaller OCP environments.

 ### Removing the Grafana deployment

 Once your done with your grafana instance either delete the namespace manually to tidy things up or run the purge playbook.